Chapter Two of The Story of Rick and Marla’s Wedding Aboard the

 I imagine you are incredulous to think Marla could have been worried about

 this.
-After seeing all these pictures of happiness, it must be difficult to
+After seeing all these pictures of so much happiness, it might be difficult to

 understand how she could feel this way.